 - 50 ml water or vegetable stock

 - Heat about ½ cm of oil in a wok.
 Dip the cubes of tofu in the cornflour and then put in the wok.
-You will probably need to do this in two batches.
-Fry for about 5 minutes then turn over and fry for another 5 minutes or until each side is golden and crispy.
+You may need to do this in two batches.
+Fry for about 4-5 minutes then turn over and fry for another 4;5 minutes or until each side is golden and crispy.
 Drain on kitchen paper.

 - Pour away most of the oil.
 Keep the temperature hot.
 Add the garlic, ginger, chilli and onion.
 Stir fry for about 2 minutes.